Course Fee

 All course fees are payable in advance.

-Vegan diets are proving more popular than ever and there are an increasing number of vegan products in both niche retailers and supermarkets alike.
-This new one-day course, endorsed by FDQ, has been designed to help manufacturers understand what constitutes a vegan product, how to comply with vegan requirements and how to implement production controls to maintain product integrity.
+Vegan diets are proving more popular than ever, with the UK vegan market growing by 40% annually.
+This comprehensive one-day course, endorsed by FDQ, has been specifically designed to help food manufacturers understand what constitutes a vegan product, how to comply with Vegan Society requirements, and how to implement robust production controls to maintain product integrity throughout the supply chain.

 1 day